progit/progit/en/08-git-and-other-scms/01-chapter8.markdown

 ### Perforce ###

 The next system you’ll look at importing from is Perforce.
-A Perforce importer is also distributed with Git, but only in the `contrib` section of the source code — it isn’t available by default like `git svn`.
-To run it, you must get the Git source code, which you can download from git.kernel.org:
+A Perforce importer is also distributed with Git.
+If you have a version of Git earlier than 1.7.11, then the importer is only available in the `contrib` section of the source code.
+In that case you must get the Git source code, which you can download from git.kernel.org:

 	$ git clone git://git.kernel.org/pub/scm/git/git.git
 	$ cd git/contrib/fast-import